jmmut/code-map/README.md

 ## Roadmap

 - UI
-  - [x] be able to click on a box and highlight only the parents (like click, backspace, backspace, enter)
+  - [x] be able to click on a box and highlight only the parents (like click a box, and click on the name of a parent)
-    - [x] right click to remove selection
+    - [x] click the same box or right click in the tree map to remove selection
   - [x] box to search for a file (substring)
-    - [/] fuzzy search
+    - [x] fuzzy search
     - [ ] allow upper case letters in search
-  - [/] other arrangements that don't draw very thin lines
+  - [x] other arrangements that don't draw very thin lines
   - [ ] zoom in
   - [x] clicking on the same path removes the level selection
 - cli/logs
   - [x] -a --arrangement
   - [x] -m --metric (file size, line count, code complexity, etc.)
     - [x] --metric churn (`cargo run --example git_churn` for the data without the UI)
-      - [ ] allow processing only the last x commits
+      - [x] allow processing only the last x commits
     - [ ] --metric refactor (churn * line count)
   - [x] -x --all-file-extensions
   - [ ] -i --input-file (read counts from a file / stdin / sql dump)